" “Jesus answered, ‘I am the way and the truth and the life."

 In 2009, Pastor Dr. D. Charles Wharry re-ignited a revival at Murph Community A.M.E.
 Church by incorporating the CERBY plan which emphasizes member teamwork.
 The CERBY plan calls for - Community involvement, Education, Retain(recruit, retrain), Building (alternative financial programs), and Youth (Scholarships & Programs).

-Continuing with teamwork emphasis, the most recent former pastor, Pastor Gerald Richard, announced the church’s new motto “We Are One Family.”
-Pastor William Cornick Jr. MDiv. is the current pastor and continuing with the church’s original vision, he encourages strong stewardship, community, and faith-based outreach and involvement.
+Under Rev. William Cornick Jr.'s administration as the former pastor, he continued with the church’s original vision, he encouraged strong stewardship, community, and faith-based outreach and involvement.
 Under his leadership Murph Community Resource Group (MCRG) was formed a 501c3 non-profit to assist those in need and be a community resource for those surrounding neighborhoods.

 After several relocations Murph’s present home is 6702 N. 27th Ave in Phoenix.
 Please join us.
 All are welcomed at Murph Community A.M.E.
 Church.